mozmeao/dnt-helper/docs/README.md

 # Running tests

-To perform the package build process above and then run front-end JS tests using [Karma Test Runner][karma] and [Jasmine][jasmine] against the processed files:
+To perform the package build process above and then run front-end JS tests using Jasmine[jasmine] and Jasmine Browser Runner[jasmine-browser-runner] against the processed files:

 ```
 npm run test